Satisfactory Academic Progress Policy

 - Quantitative requirements: (Pace of completion)

-For example, if after the third semester the student has attempted 48 credit hours and has completed only 34 credit hours, the quantitative completion rate is 71%, and the student would be placed on warning even though the student may have a cumulative GPA of 2.320.
+- For example, if after the third semester the student has attempted 46 credit hours and has completed only 30 credit hours, the quantitative pace of completion rate is 65%, and the student would be placed on warning even though the student may have a cumulative GPA of 2.320

-For example, the BCM degree requires 131 credit hours; therefore, the student could receive federal aid for up to 196 credit hours.
+- For example, the Bachelor of Arts in Christian Ministry degree requires 128 credit hours; therefore, the student could receive federal aid for up to 192 credit hours.
+An Associate of Arts in Intercultural Studies requires 64 credit hours, therefore the student could receive Federal Aid for up to 96 credit hours.

 Students’ academic progress will be checked at the end of each semester.
 If a student does not maintain the above standards, the following will apply: